SgrE/SgrE.github.io/_pages/about.md

 Here is my [CV](http://sgre.github.io/files/SgrE_CV.pdf).

 The homepage is under construction and more information will be presented.
+Sometimes it could not be updated in time.

 News
 ----
-Sometimes it could not be updated in time.
+2019-11 Excellent Doctoral Dissertation Award from China Society of Image and Graphics (CSIG)

 2019-11 One paper was accepted by AAAI-20.